JessicaCantlope/bg-click/README.md

 - I include Louis-Rémi's [backgroundsize.htc] (https://github.com/louisremi/background-size-polyfill) for background coverage in old versions of IE.
 -- It's supposed to make background-size: cover work in IE8.
 It WAS working at one point but currently isn't; I'm trying to figure out why.
 IE8 is no longer officially supported, but I may figure this out yet.
 - There's an issue where the default background doesn't tile in IE8 and IE9.

-## Special Thanks ##

-Eric Winton helped me figure out some of the math.
-Thank you!